-Welcome as always and thank you in advance for reading this article on ‘activities suggestion when bored’ – golf, kayaking, hill walking, using Hilit principles.
+Welcome as always and thank you in advance for reading this article on ‘fun outdoor activities for adults – golf, kayaking, hill walking, using Hilit principles’.
 Hilit (High-intensity low impact) focuses on mobility and injury prevention.
 Which will have you feeling great after a good workout and also feeling good in the body.
 It throws out the notion of ‘no pain no gain’ in the trash can where it belongs.

 Undoubtedly doing mobility exercises although convenient can get both boring and seen as a chore.
 However even more important is that your muscles require a variety of exercise.
 Your muscles become familiar with performing the same daily exercise routine.
 Movements that are not varying act as the law of diminishing returns on them.
 Hence making it difficult for improvement efforts to take place.
 So with another two months of good weather mix up the routine.
 Go out and combine Golf, Kayaking and hill walking with your daily routines if you are able and have fun.

 What is Hilit

 It is movements of the entire body only are low impact on your joints.
 As examples, it is including gliders in ab routines or planking which are high intensity due to having to use core and a variety of other muscles for stabilisation.

 This is different from HIIT (High-Intensity Interval Training) although both follow the same intensity levels.
 HIIT is a high impact intensive training-oriented activity that delivers sudden force to the joints.
 Squat jumps and Burpees are exercise examples.
 Although they get you to sweat and are useful as cardio exercises they also are a higher risk of causing injuries.